BobMcDear/PyTorch-SimMIM/README.md

 # PyTorch-SimMIM
 ## Description
 This is an implementation of SimMIM, a simple framework for masked image modelling, in PyTorch.
-You can find the accompanying blog [here](https://borna-ahz.medium.com/simmim-in-pytorch-64fdde781d5b).

 ## Usage
 ```SimMIM``` in ```model.py``` is the central class of this implementation, and its behaviour is straightforward.
 It receives a vision transformer from the ```timm``` library,